bittnkr/uniq/doc/under-the-hoods.md

 # Under the hoods

-## Introduction

-Imagine a long row of people wanting to cross a bridge or a ferry...

-This ferry only alow one car/person to cross at any time.

-The gate is open, the car get in, the crossing happens and after the delivery, the ferry get back to take another.

-This operation takes time and has a price.

-In computers programming the "transport" problem is about transfering data between different process/actors of the system.

-When two processors live in the same memory space, the faster approch is just allow the cores to share the memory instead of transfering the data.

-## How to share a memory space between multiple threads?

-The common solution is the use of Semaphores, Mutexes and Critical Sessions to create locks, making the resource unavailable while some operation is running.

-But this pattern **lock/use/release** has a problem: While a operation does not finish, another cannot start.
+A simple solution to the 3-thread consensus.

+A queue implemented as a lock free circular buffer.

 # The Queue object

-Here I present the solution to the 3-thread consensus.

-A queue implemented as a lock free circular buffer.

-## Methods

 ## The prototype

-Here is a simple interface and starting point for your Queue object with the minimum properties and methods.
+This is the interface and starting point for the Queue object with the minimum properties and methods.

 ```
 class Queue(size) {